| Vintage Shop Fittings WE

 commonly considered the birth of consumerism.
 In cities, these

+were multi-story buildings which pioneered the escalator.
 In the 1920's the first supermarket opened in the United

 States, heralding in a new era of retail: self-service.
 Around